What your spreadsheet was trying to be.

 Tracking

-Items you're watching, with the signals that matter: price drops, status changes, availability.
+Items you're watching, with the only signals that matter: price drops, status changes, availability.

 Action items